 Karla’s earliest memory takes place in the Public Library in Brainerd, MN, and she’s lived among piles of books and papers ever since.
-A lifelong reader, and writer of shameless fan letters to authors, she is thrilled to be co-directing the Montana Book Festival.
 A writer and storyteller, her work has been featured on NPR, and stories and essays inspired by her disparate career choices appear in anthologies to include A Mile in Her Boots: Women who Work in the Wild, and I Wasn’t Strong Like This When I Started Out: True Stories of Becoming a Nurse among others.
 She is currently in the home stretch of completing a memoir of the six summers she spent on a fire lookout in the Selway-Bitterroot Wilderness, and has another on deck chronicling her experiences as a traveling nurse in rural Montana and Idaho.

 Honore Bray has an MLIS from the University of Illinois.
 She has been the Director of Missoula Public Library and a member of the Festival Committee for 11 years.
 Prior to MPL she was the Director of Hearst Free Library in Anaconda for 10 years and taught Family and Consumer Science for 20 years in Jordan, Montana.

 Tom Bensen has lived in Missoula since 1986, and has been the executive director of the Missoula Cultural Council since June 2004.
 Before then he spent 7½ years as director of First Night Missoula.
 After joining MCC the two organizations merged.
 Before life in the nonprofit world, Tom taught high school history and was an owner of Freddy’s Feed and Read, one of Missoula’s legendary cultural institutions.
 He has served on several local non-profit boards, and has also served on the advisory committee for First Night USA.